ImLunaHey/mazda2mqtt/README.md

 # mazda2mqtt
 Publish all myMazda Car Data to MQTT

+Prerequisites:
+1. Setup your Car in the mymazda app.
+2. Create a second Driver for mazda2mqtt.

 ## Installation Guide:
 Clone the git repository.
 Create a virtual environment and install the requirements: